 For our group expeditions we do 4 water days.

 For private expeditions it can be any amount.
-We recommend having a minimum of 3 water days for higher probability of finding more animals and having the best encounters.
+We recommend having a minimum of 3 water days for higher probability of quality wildlife encounters.
 However, our favorite number of water days is 4 to 6.
 Email us to let us know how many days and how many people, and we’ll send you a quote.

 Water temperature: 22-29ºC (71-85 F)